 We, FDA, are issuing this guidance to assist you, establishments making donor eligibility determinations,1 in understanding the requirements in Title 21 Code of Federal Regulations, part 1271, subpart C (21 CFR part 1271, subpart C).
-The regulations under 21 CFR part 1271, subpart C, set out requirements for determining donor eligibility, including donor screening and testing, for donors of human cells, tissues, and cellular and tissue-based products (HCT/Ps).2 This guidance supersedes information regarding sepsis included in the guidance "Eligibility Determination for Donors of Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps), Guidance for Industry," dated August 2007 (August 2007 HCT/P DE Guidance), by updating recommendations for making a donor eligibility determination when screening a donor for clinical evidence of sepsis and clinical signs to consider.
+The regulations under 21 CFR part 1271, subpart C, set out requirements for determining donor eligibility, including donor screening and testing, for donors of human cells, tissues, and cellular and tissue-based products (HCT/Ps).2

+This guidance updates information regarding sepsis included in the guidance entitled "Eligibility Determination for Donors of Human Cells, Tissues, and Cellular and Tissue-Based Products (HCT/Ps), Guidance for Industry," dated August 2007 (August 2007 HCT/P DE Guidance), and when finalized, will update recommendations for making a donor eligibility determination when

-FDA is implementing this guidance without prior public comment because the Agency has determined that prior public participation is not feasible or appropriate (see 21 CFR 10.115(g)(2)).
-FDA made this determination because there is an urgent public health need for updated recommendations in making a donor eligibility determination to reduce the risk of transmission of infections due to sepsis by HCT/Ps.
-FDA identified a public health safety concern when investigating reports of Mycobacterium tuberculosis (Mtb) infections in recipients of allograft bone products.3 These multi-state outbreaks indicate that there is a risk of transmission of Mtb infection by HCT/Ps, and Mtb is a disease agent that can cause sepsis.
-This guidance document is being implemented immediately, but it remains subject to comment in accordance with the Agency's good guidance practices (see 21 CFR 10.115(g)(3)).
+27 screening a donor for clinical evidence of sepsis and clinical signs to consider.

+29 FDA has determined that there is a need for updated recommendations in making donor

+30 eligibility determinations to reduce the risk of transmission of infections due to sepsis by

+31 HCT/Ps.
+FDA identified a public health safety concern when investigating reports of

+32 Mycobacterium tuberculosis (Mtb) infections in recipients of allograft bone products.3 These

+33 multi-state outbreaks indicate that there is a risk of transmission of Mtb infection by HCT/Ps,

+34 and Mtb is a disease agent that can cause sepsis.